TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/300-structure.md

 ![](./structure.png)

-* __`lib/cdk-workshop-stack.ts`__ is where your CDK application's main stack is defined.
+* __`lib/cdktf-workshop-stack.ts`__ is where your CDKTF application's main stack is defined.
   This is the file we'll be spending most of our time in.
-* `bin/cdk-workshop.ts` is the entrypoint of the CDK application.
-It will load the stack defined in `lib/cdk-workshop-stack.ts`.
+* `bin/cdktf-workshop.ts` is the entrypoint of the CDKTF application.
+It will load the stack defined in `lib/cdktf-workshop-stack.ts`.
 * `package.json` is your npm module manifest.
 It includes information like the name of your app, version, dependencies and build scripts like "watch" and "build" (`package-lock.json` is maintained by npm)
-* `cdk.json` tells the toolkit how to run your app.
-In our case it will be `"npx ts-node bin/cdk-workshop.ts"`
+* `cdktf.json` tells the toolkit how to run your app.
+In our case it will be `"npx ts-node bin/cdktf-workshop.ts"`
 * `tsconfig.json` your project's [typescript
   configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)
 * `.gitignore` and `.npmignore` tell git and npm which files to include/exclude